How Often Change Power Steering Fluid Honda

 When changing power steering fluid, be very careful not to contaminate the system with dirt or debris.
 Make sure to remove all of the old fluid before adding new.
 Once everything is ready, replace the reservoir andfilter.
 Finally, coat everything inside and outside of the reservoir with Lucas oil for extra protection.

-See also Is It Hard To Change A Power Steering Pump
+See also Where To Get Power Steering Fluid Change

 How Often to Change Power Steering Fluid Honda Civic